dfelinto/blender-manual/manual/animation/constraints/relationship/action.rst

   (e.g. if the constrained bone is named "arm", it will use and only use the action's bone channel named "arm"...).
   Unfortunately, using a *Pose* action on a whole armature object (to affect all the keyed bones in the action at once) will not work...
-- Actions can also be marked as *Asset*, but with certain limitations.
+- Actions can also be marked as :term:`Asset`, but with certain limitations.
 For more info, see :doc:`</animation/armatures/posing/editing/pose_library>`.